We tried a seaplane flight in Guadeloupe

 We finish with a few short circuits around the island of Gosier, to take a few more photos from other vantage points, and return to the hangar a few minutes later, skirting the coast.
 Once again, the landing went without a hitch!
 You really get a feel for the urban character of the area, and you can see all the big hotels in the area.

-So, what do I think of this seaplane flight?
+So, what did I think of the seaplane flight?

 It’s a really pleasant, light feeling, and being able to see these different places from the air really makes you appreciate the beauty of the place.
 I had the chance to do the Échappées Belles tour, but to be honest, I’d probably recommend going further and flying over the Grand Cul-de-Sac Marin or even the Saintes Archipelago, just opposite where we live.
 It must be breathtaking from the air!
 In any case, I came away from the flight more than satisfied and my eyes were truly filled.
 I’d recommend it 100%.